guziy/CMOS-python-tutorial/README.md

 The list above are the python packages and some of them have C/Fortran dependencies:
+Before installing any native libraries required by the python packages add the ubuntugis repository to get the latest versions of the libs.

+    sudo apt-add-repository ppa:ubuntugis/ubuntugis-unstable
+    sudo apt-get update

 * netcdf4-python : NetCDF4 and HDF5 (can be installed using `apt-get install ...`)
 * scipy : requires fortran compiler gfortran